jguerinet/MyMartlet-Server/README.md

-MyMartlet - Web
+MyMartlet - Admin
 ======

 Summary
 ------
-This is the repository containing the code for www.mymartlet.ca, the web page of MyMartlet.
-To run on your local computer (assuming you have Node JS installed): node app.js
+This is the repository containing the code for the admin portal of the MyMartlet app.
+Please note that an instance of MongoDB is needed to run this

-Directories
+Important Directories
 ------
+* config: Has all of the config JSONs
+* constants: Contains constant values
+* models: The models for the DB
 * public: All of the public resources
 * routes: Contains the routes for the website
 * views: All of the view files